juanhenao21/forex_response_spread_year/README.md

 ([hist_avg_responses](https://github.com/juanhenao21/forex_response_spread_year/tree/master/project/hist_avg_responses/hist_algorithms))
 in the strength of the response functions in trade and physical time scale.

+All the results and figures obtained using the modules in the repository will be saved in the folders `forex_response_spread_year/project/hist_data` and `forex_response_spread_year/project/hist_plot`.

 You can find
 [here](https://forex-response-spread-year.readthedocs.io/en/latest/)
 a detailed documentation of the code.